Ezequiel Duran Player Props: Rangers vs. Giants

 Ezequiel Duran At The Plate

-- Duran has picked up an RBI in 28.3% of his games this season, with more than one RBI in 13.0% of his games.
-He has also driven in three or more runs in two contests.
+- Duran has had an RBI in 27 games this year (29.0%), including 13 multi-RBI outings (14.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.